 equipment, so manufacturers and distributors must meet these requirements.
 In most cases, residents and businesses that own or use equipment containing HFCs will not need to do anything to obey with the law.

 Frequently asked questions

-The questions below answer common questions about what businesses are affected by the law and what they need to do to comply.
+We answer common questions about which businesses are affected by the law and what they need to do to comply.